Skip to content

 The pipeline consists of the following steps:

-2. Convert TAP formatted execution results to XUnit formatted reports.
+2. Convert TAP-formatted execution results to XUnit-formatted reports.

 Test Report

-and reports/logs (.tap, .trp, .log):
+and reports/logs (.tap, .trp, .log files):

 Test Logs